erpnext-spain/regionalization/README.md

 # ERPNext Spain

-ERPNext regionalization for Spain-specific use cases
+ERPNext regionalization for Spain-specific use cases.

 ERPNext (https://www.erpnext.org) is a global, leading, cloud based open source enterprise resource planning software.
 ERPNext is a trademark by Frappé Technologies.